theuema/Resume-CV/README.md

 ***
 This LaTeX project uses code, ideas, and fonts from [Deedy-Resume](https://github.com/deedy/Deedy-Resume) and [Awesome-CV](https://github.com/posquit0/Awesome-CV).
 Modifications include changes in the layout, commands, spacing.
-Extended Deedy-Resume to a multipage resume and added a cover letter, as well as a single column version.
+Extends Deedy-Resume to a multipage resume and adds a cover letter, as well as a single column version.